jephrei/Framework/README.md

 ###To Do
 * Form Elements
-* Basic Form validation
 * Split CSS to multiple files
 * Cross-browser testing

 ###Maybe
+* Basic Form validation
 * Grid increments (like 4 columns for desktop and 2 for mobile)
 * Mobile reveal menu
-* Color themes
+* Dynamic, inheritable color themes
 * Icons
 * Minimal animations
 * Minified version
 * Flexbox (when something more final is decided on)
-* LESS (when/if my LESS knowledge gets better)
+* LESS (when my LESS knowledge gets better)

 ##Compatibility
 I noticed that IE8 and below sucks but you probably knew that.